 Multiple camera modes

-Using RCPano you can operate the camera of your Phantom or MavicPro in three modes: M (manual), P (program) and TV (shutter).
-Also, you can set the white balance, AEB picture count and EV values.
+Using RCPano you can operate the camera of your device in three modes: M (manual), P (program) and TV (shutter).
+Models capable of adjusting the aperture can also be operated in AV (aperture) mode.
+Besides that, you can set the white balance and AEB picture count.
 All other parameters like picture style can be configured in the DJI GO App and will not be changed by RCPano.
 During operation, RCPano will show you the current ISO, shutter speed and EV, which can be changed as you would do in the DJI GO App.